 Mariendom and St. Severi

-If you look closely, you’ll see that there are two churches on the hill… the Cathedral, and St. Severi Church.
+Two churches overlook Erfurt from Cathedral Hill: the Mariendom (St Mary’s Cathedral) and St. Severi Church.
 Although the Cathedral dominates, St Severi holds the center spot.
 Both churches maintain their own congregations.
-St Severi started as a monastery church.
-The Cathedral, founded by St Boniface in 742 grew so much, they needed to extend the hill to make the foundation big enough for the massive structure.
-Those 70 steps, called the “Graden”, from the Domplatz to the doors of the Dom are a nice workout!
-Fortunately, there is a Biergarden at the base of the steps to fortify you for the impending climb.
-(Also… if you go around to the right side of the hill, you’ll find a shorter road/path).
+St. Severi started as a monastery church.
+The Cathedral, founded by St Boniface in 742, grew so much that they needed to extend the hill to make the foundation big enough for the massive structure.
+Those 70 steps, called the “Graden,” from the Domplatz to the doors of the Dom, are a nice workout!
+A quick stop at the Biergarten near the base of the steps will fortify you for the impending climb.
+Also, if you go around to the right side of the hill, you’ll find a shorter road/path that’s more wheelchair accessible.

-Inside you’ll find a fabulous Romanesque Marble Altar, a reliquary of St Martin (patron Saint of Erfurt), and the massive Gloriousa… the largest free swinging medieval bell in the world (cast in 1497).
+Inside the Cathedral, you’ll find a fabulous Romanesque Marble Altar, a reliquary of St Martin (patron Saint of Erfurt), and the massive Gloriousa, the largest free-swinging medieval bell in the world (cast in 1497).

 The intricately carved marble Altar of the Mariandom.